We devote substantial time, energy and resources to ensuring that our diversity efforts are integrated into every facet of Firm life.

 We develop and support internal employee affinity groups, including African American/Black, Asian/Pacific Islander, Hispanic/Latino, LGBT and women networks within the Firm.
 Our affinity groups provide associates with an additional network where they can seek advice and informal mentoring, as well as forge and strengthen both professional relationships and friendships.

 African American/Black Associate Affinity Group

 Rowan Wilson (Litigation partner) serves as the partner liaison to our African American/Black affinity group.

 Asian/Pacific Islander Associate Affinity Group

-Tim Cameron (Litigation partner), Teena Sankoorikal (Litigation partner), Alyssa Caples (Corporate partner) and Minh Van Ngo (Corporate partner) serve as the partner liaisons to our Asian/Pacific Islander affinity group.
+Tim Cameron (Litigation partner), Teena Sankoorikal (Litigation partner), Alyssa Caples (Corporate partner), Minh Van Ngo (Corporate partner) and Ting Chen (Corporate partner) serve as the partner liaisons to our Asian/Pacific Islander affinity group.

 Hispanic/Latino Associate Affinity Group

 Richard Hall (Corporate partner) and Darin McAtee (Litigation partner) serve as the partner liaisons to our Hispanic/Latino affinity group.